Spikef/react-native-gesture-password/README.md

 AppRegistry.registerComponent('AppDemo', () => AppDemo);

 ```
+## Change Logs

+v1.0.2 Improve the performance for real device.

+v1.0.0 Rewrite in pure javascript, for Android support.

 ## Notes

 This old version(<0.1.0) is at the branch native.
 I won't update that unless fix bugs.